aniketpant/just-code/README.md

 Beginners Guide To Development
 ==============================

-Working directory for a small book.
+Working directory for a small handbook.